santoshsharma21/santoshsharma21/README.md

 - 👋 Hi, I’m Santosh Sharma
-- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning automation software testing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me sharma.santosh2121@gmail.com

 <!---
 santoshsharma21/santoshsharma21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.